The Lady and the Monster: Reception

-From contemporary reviews, a reviewer in The New York Times "lost an intriguing title and a large portion of plausibility and pace" from the original novel, and that the film was " a mite too lethargic.
+A contemporary reviewer in The New York Times found that the film had "lost an intriguing title and a large portion of plausibility and pace" from the original novel, and that the film was " a mite too lethargic.
 In this case, Donovan's brain probably could stand a shot of adrenaline.

 From retrospective reviews, it received a two-and-a-half star rating from Leonard Maltin's Movie Guide, calling it "[a] Pretty good chiller".
 James Robert Parish and Michael R. Pitts declared the film in their book The Great Science Fiction Films as "lightweight entertainment" with Erich Von Stroheim providing 'some scene-chewing moment in his intense characterization of Professor Franz Mueller".